alexdarie/chappie/README.md

 ## Exploring the Weather Influence on Fitness Habits Using Data Mining Tools

-This project studied data mining tools for determining the weather influence on fitness habits, having its backbone built with GCP, to achieve asynchronous messaging, real-time retraining of statistical models, and data streams processing.

-The results were visualized on a mobile application, while the hardware components were integrated into a custom-made chassis printed on a Prusa machine.
-A weather station was built for this project to provide accurate data sets.
+My bachelor thesis studied the weather influence on fitness habits, using GCP to achieve asynchronous messaging, real-time retraining of statistical models, and data streams processing.
+The results were presented to the user on a mobile application, while the hardware components were integrated into a custom-made chassis printed on a Prusa machine.

 ![alt text](https://github.com/alexdarie/Chappie/blob/master/overleaf/figures/arc.jpg "Project Architecture")